Alice is a wizard, an Un-Sorcerer

 - The song "Broken" by Bad Religion brings up the danger of putting people down, that they might start believing it themselves.

 - Radiohead's Creep gets this up to eleven.

 - Somewhere I Belong by Linkin Park also counts for that reason.

-- Neurosis III by Monomate: "I'd apppreciate some solitude, I feel like I'm going insane"
+- Neurosis III by Monomate: "I'd appreciate some solitude, I feel like I'm going insane."

 - Valkyria Chronicles: Alicia forms none of her own ideas about her newly awakened Valkyria powers or how to apply them.
 Instead, she becomes convinced that she's lost her humanity; not because anyone thinks she has, or is even necessarily afraid that she will, she just assumes that the one other person who has the same ability is evil and so she'll become evil too.
 This is very obviously not the case, but the assumption she makes drives the last act of the romance plot.

 - Worth noting that bondage is heavily tied to being a Pony girl.
 This apparently is allowed, even in public, with no shame on either the slave or the slaver.
-But a Pony girl is socialy considered an animal, with no right to speak, refuse sex (in a setting where slave can say "No") or wear anything but leather straps.
-Pony girl are used to pull carts, and there are official riding races.
+But a Pony girl is socially considered an animal, with no right to speak, refuse sex (in a setting where slaves can say "No") or wear anything but leather straps.
+Pony girls are used to pull carts, and there are official riding races.
 So bondage is shunned on "normal" slaves but mostly allowed for slaves degraded to labor animals.

 - In the Circle Tower in Dragon Age, there is a mage who is completely convinced that all mages are in fact horrible monsters that should never have been allowed to be left alive and prays to the Maker to free her from her cursed existence, as well as all the other mages who are in denial of their evil nature.